rn-taiga/other-people-projects/README.md

 <b>[PIC](https://github.com/takagi/pic)</b><br>
-PIC Is a Compiler for 8-bit PIC micro controllers
+PIC Is a Compiler for 8-bit PIC micro controllers.
 A native compiler for 8-bit PIC micro controllers written in Common Lisp.
 The host language is a pretty small subset of ML-like language and the target language is 8-bit PIC micro controller assembly.
 Common Lisp is the compiler language.